jia1/jia1.github.io/content/posts/intercepting-angular-data-binding.md

 draft: false
 tags: ["angular"]
 ---
-I have two form switches.
+I've two form switches.
 Let's call them A and B. I had to program them such that:

 1. When A is off, disable and switch B off.
 1. When A is on, disable and switch B off.